utilitywarehouse/cockroachdb-manifests/README.md

 # cockroachdb-manifests

 This is a Kustomization base for deploying CockroachDB to a Kubernetes cluster.
-The base depends on Cloudflare's [cfssl](https://github.com/cloudflare/cfssl) as a Certificate Authority for signing certificates for securing communication between nodes and clients.
+The base depends on [cert-manager](https://github.com/cert-manager/cert-manager) for generating and renewing certificates to secure communication between nodes and clients.

 ## Deployment

-To deploy a cockroachdb cluster in your namespace you will need to complete the following steps:
-1. Configure and Deploy a Certificate Authority by following the [readme](./CFSSL_README.md).
-This will secure access for your cockroach cluster and clients.
-2. Setup a `kustomization.yaml` file that will use the bases defined here with your own configuration layered over the top.
-There is an [examples/single-cluster](./examples/single-cluster/) folder that can be used as a starting point.
-By filling in the missing pieces (e.g. certs, backup config, etc) you should get a running CA and CRDB cluster with periodic backups to S3 and AWS creds injected via [vault](https://github.com/utilitywarehouse/documentation/blob/master/infra/vault/vault-aws.md) (assumes an existing vault setup).
+To deploy a cockroachdb cluster in your namespace you will need to setup a `kustomization.yaml` file that will use the bases defined here with your own configuration layered over the top.
+There is an [examples](./examples/) folder that can be used as a starting point.
+By filling in the missing pieces (e.g. certs, backup config, etc) you should get a running CRDB cluster with periodic backups to S3 and AWS creds injected via [vault](https://github.com/utilitywarehouse/documentation/blob/master/infra/vault/vault-aws.md) (assumes an existing vault setup).

 ### Single namespace - multiple CockroachDB clusters